joerichsen/smart_form/README.md

 ## Features

-* field definitions and validations in the same spot
+* field definitions and validations (including custom validations) in the same spot
 * non-trivial mappings between source data and the form data are supported

 ## TODO